 - Strong organizational skills and attention to detail.

-- Understanding and ability to maintain confidentiality regarding client information
+- Understanding and ability to maintain strict confidentiality regarding client information.

 - Driver’s license, personal vehicle, auto insurance, and clean driving record.

 - Preference given to applicants able to make multi-semester commitment.

 - Primary availability during IRC business hours (M-F; 8:30am-5:00pm)